safamalkawi/exchanger/README.md

 Options
- -b, --base BASE_CURRENCY, String, Specify base currency -t, --target TARGET_CURRENCY, String, Specify target currencies -o, --output OUTPUT, String, Specify output destination; It should be '-o stdout' to print output on console or '-o sms' to send a sms of the result.
+ -b, --base BASE_CURRENCY, String, Specify base currency -t, --target TARGET_CURRENCY, String, Specify target currencies -o, --output OUTPUT, String, , [Optional Specify output destination; It should be '-o stdout' to print output on console or '-o sms' to send a sms of the result.
 Default is sms
 ```

 **Example**